thycotic/privmanapi-docs/reports/index.md

 [priority]: # (2)
 # Reports

-Use this API to retrieve reports details based on an item ID and parameters posted to the server.
+Use this API to retrieve report details based on an item ID and parameters posted to the server.
 For example, the reports API can be used to find:

 * Date of last check-in with the server.
 * Confirmation that an endpoint has all the required policies installed.